NCSGgroup/SaGEA/README.md

 - Forward Modeling by (Chen et al., 2015)
 - Data-driven (Vishwakarma et al., 2017).
 - Buffer zone (Chen et al., 2019)

+### GIA Removal

+In the Earth’s gravity anomalies observed by GRACE(-FO), apart from the effects caused by surface mass migration, there are also influences from GIA driven redistribution of solid Earth mass, which cannot be identified and separated directly by GRACE(-FO).
+GIA’s influence is a long-term phenomenon, with effects extending far beyond the temporal scale of typical GRACE(-FO) observations, which span several decades (Peltier, 2004).
+Approximately, the impact of GIA can be considered linear, which allows for a simplified correction by predefined models.
+Thus, to reflect a true mass change, the GIA’s linear approximation has to be subtracted from the observed gravity changes.

+SaGEA toolbox provides methods for removing GIA in both spectral (for class SHC) and spatial (for class GRID) domains, including the following commonly used GIA models:

+- ICE6G-D (ICE series) by Peltier et al. (2018).
+- Geruo2013 by A et al. (2013).
+- Caron2018 by Caron et al. (2018).

+### De-aliasing

+Due to imperfect tidal models (mainly ocean tides), monthly gravity field solutions from GRACE contain aliasing errors of frequencies much longer than 30 days, such as the S2 (approximately 161 days), P1 (approximately 171 days) and S1 (approximately 322 days) terms (Knudsen, 2003; Han et al., 2007; Seo et al., 2008).
+In particular, this aliasing error is prominent in high latitudes, and thereby needs to be considered (Chen et al., 2009).
+The aliasing error still remains as a major error source of the latest gravity product from GRACE(-FO), see Z. Li et al. (2022).

+In SAGEA toolbox, either by the Fourier spectrum analysis or by the least square analysis, those aliasing frequency are identified and removed, and S1, S2, P1 are available options.

+### Geometrical Correction

+The geometrical deviation of the actual Earth from the presumed sphere would lead to a bias when converting the geopotential into TWS (J. Li et al., 2017; Ditmar, 2018; Yang et al., 2022).
+Such bias would become increasingly significant as the latitude increases, or as the topography increases.
+Correction to this bias is termed as geometrical correction, which indeed consists of an ellipsoid correction and a topography correction.

+In SAGEA toolbox, the geometrical correction is implemented following the method of Yang et al. (2022), where one can easily switch it on or off.

+### Seismic Correction

+It is concluded by Chao & Liau (2019) that, the lowest earthquake magnitude threshold that can be detected by GRACE is the Mw 8.3.
+This also means, some of largest earthquakes could be directly modelled and removed from GRACE(-FO) monthly gravity fields, to leave clean enough information to reflect expected hydrological or oceanic signals (Tang et al., 2020).
+This procedure is termed as Seismic correction, which is necessary particularly for investigating the ocean mass change where the seismic clearly biases the estimation.
+In SAGEA, several seismic events are available for users to choose from, and we use the logarithmic and exponential function model for fitting those seismic events from GRACE(-FO).

+Currently, the seismic events available in SaGEA contain Sumatra 2004, Nias 2005, Bengkulu 2007, Maule 2010, Chile 2010, Tohoku-Oki 2011, Sumatra 2012 and Okhotsk 2013.
+On one hand, SaGEA will continue to update the available seismic events, and on the other hand, users can also edit their own list of seismic events for their need.

+### GAD Recovery

+In addition to the corrections that are universal and common for all regions, there is some other correction that is specific only for certain study, e.g., to study the global mean ocean mass (GMOM) change.
+To obtain the complete ocean mass, the non-tidal ocean mass, which have been modelled by ocean general circulation model and removed from the gravity field as prior model, has to be restored.
+This correction is done by added back another official gravity product, named GAD (the monthly average of ocean bottom pressure anomalies), which we know as GAD recovery.

+In the SaGEA toolbox, the GAD model can be easily collected, just like the GRACE level-2 products.
+And such correction, which one can easily switch on or off, is also integrated into it.

+### GMAM Correction

+GMAM correction is proposed by Chen et al. (2019) to compensate the offset in Earth mass conservation due to the absence of global mean atmospheric mass (GMAM).
+Chen et al. (2019) found a constant annual phase lag(for about 10 deg) between GRACE and Altimeter-Argo estimates of GMOM changes.
+By removing GMAM from the GRACE solutions using atmospheric model ( GAA, the monthly average of atmosphere), this annual phase lag is nearly compensated.

+In the SaGEA toolbox, the GAA model can be also easily collected, and the corresponding correction, which one can easily switch on or off, is integrated into SaGEA toolbox.

 ## Post-processing: Temporal-spatial analysis